JasonShen-SH/clip_compress/README.md

 <img src="imgs/core_idea.png" width="500">

+In practice, the input consists of JPEG-compressed images, representing images received by the receiver, while the supervision labels are the clean, uncompressed images from CIFAR10.

+If training is conducted, both training and testing are performed on the CIFAR10 train set and test set.

+If no training is involved, inference is directly carried out on the CIFAR10 test set using the pretrained CLIP model.

 #### SRGAN_based super resolution
 Note that besides artifact correction, we also need to scale the image to 224*224 as is required by CLIP's image encoder.
 We tried to combine these two processes as the SR(super-resolution) process.